ikanisa/prisma/docs/SECURITY/rls-policies.md

 - `audit_module_records` and `audit_record_approvals` inherit the same pattern:
   members can read module state, while inserts/updates require the appropriate minimum role enforced by `has_min_role`.
+- MFA challenges (`public.mfa_challenges`) are scoped to the organisation and user, with select/insert/update policies ensuring only the acting user or system services can view/consume a one-time code.
+The release controls environment check verifies a recent consumed challenge exists before irreversible actions.

 ## Audit workspaces